 “It doesn’t give you an excuse to kidnap the child!”

 “Ahh, you who are so young you do not yet know the complexities of this world!
 It saddens me to hear you verbalise these thoughts without first trying to understand.
 She is here at her own will.
-She ran, we give her sanctuary.”
+She ran.
+We give her sanctuary.”
 Caroline went silent.
 “Ahh, she is struggling.
-You see, she swore secrecy when she came in here, yet she is feeling that we are breaking the law and she needs to act.
+She swore secrecy when she came in here, yet she is feeling that we are breaking the law and she needs to act.
 However, if she reported the crime and began an investigation, it will go against the secrecy act.
 So she is trying to summon The Core to run simulations.”

 Caroline looked at the blind man in terror.
 “I can’t contact The Core!”

-The blind man stood there for a moment as the bird continued to circle us above.
-After a dramatic pause he said, “No, you have no contact with The Liberty.
+The blind man stood there for a moment as the bird continued to circle above us.
+After a dramatic pause, he said, “No, you have no contact with The Liberty.
 We have blocked your signal!”

 “It’s easy to separate the signals!
 We do not mean to scare you, we understand how important that life giving signal is to you!”

-I felt quite trusting so far.
-These people had the ability to do what they want with us and make us disappear.
+These people could do what they want with us and make us disappear.
 Yet they chose not to.
 Not only that, but they also admitted that they had a reason for us to exist.
 These people were harmless and yet Caroline seemed restless.

 She fell silent after that.
-After Oculis took us straight to a building that looked to be some tavern.
-He opened the door and we sat down on small seats at tables.
-There was a bar and it appeared they were serving food.
+After Oculis took us straight to a building that looked to be some tavern fresh out of a western.
+He opened the door flaps, and we sat down on small seats at tables.
+There was a bar, and it appeared they were serving food.

 “This is nice,” I said, trying to break the awkward silence.
 I looked over to the fireplace, which had a roaring fire within.
 “It’s nice and warm in here, especially after coming in from the cold of this forest.”

 “It’s okay.
-Luckily, we dressed for camping and were expecting the occasional night time bathroom breaks to be cold ones.”
+Luckily, we dressed for camping and were expecting the night time to be cold.”
+I replied.

 “I cannot say.
 I cannot talk about where I am!”
 Caroline responded.

-“Without the guidance of The Core, I don’t know what I can and what I can’t say!”
+“Without the guidance of The Core, I don’t know what I can and can’t say!”